Choosing to adopt a child and becoming part of the adoption community will change your life forever.

 The time after a match has been made will be filled with anticipation, preparation, and lots of excitement.
 Consider that there are three sides to the adoption triad.
 Educate yourself and create a post-placement contact/openness plan that you and the birth parents feel comfortable with.
 Whatever your relationship is to be with the child’s birth parents, begin now to cultivate respect and unconditional love for these individuals who are your child’s biological parents.

 This is by far the hardest part.
 Biological parents get about nine months’ notice to prepare for parenthood: physically, mentally, and emotionally.
 Adoptive parents also need to wait for the arrival of their children; sometimes that is two months, and sometimes it is two years.
 There is no telling how long it will take for a hopeful adoptive family to match.
 So, while they are waiting, they also can better prepare themselves for the arrival.
 Hold onto hope and keep yourself busy and productive while you wait.

 5 Ways to Keep Your Sanity While Waiting

 9. Adoption Day

-Adoption will change your life forever, adding depth and dimension that you may not even be able to imagine right now.
+Adoption will change your life forever: in ways that you cannot imagine.
 “Having kids–the responsibility of rearing good, kind, ethical, responsible human beings – is the biggest job anyone can embark on.
 As with any risk, you have to take a leap of faith and ask lots of wonderful people for their help and guidance.
 I thank God every day for giving me the opportunity to parent.” ―Maria Shriver, Journalist and News Anchor